rsksmart/devportal-1.0/kb/rbank.md

 All the activities performed on RBank pass through a smart contract named Controller, which is in charge of the administration of the operation between markets and evaluates operations viability.

-The library - RBank-js allows to deploy a Controller in a web browser with a wallet such as Metamask or Nifty, making a single transaction through the create method of the Controller class:
+The library - RBank-js allows to deploy a Controller in a web browser with a wallet such as Metamask, making a single transaction through the create method of the Controller class:

 ```javascript
 import RBank from '@rsksmart/rbank';